 By placing the stories, traditions and personal tragedies of the San people at the centre of this exploration of rock art and human history, Origins Centre invites visitors to think more deeply about their own heritage.
 Through art and artefacts, both contemporary and ancient, the museum traces our common human urges and beliefs; to create, to communicate, to cooperate, to explore and to find spiritual meanings beyond the physical world, with the generations of people who lived tens of thousands of years before us.

 At the end of the museum exhibits you will pop out in the excellent Origins Centre gift shop and bookshop.
 Take some time to browse the fantastic selection of books that focus on San history, rock art, and modern South African history, with a particular focus on ethnology.
 The gift shop stocks an array of high-quality handmade gifts such as jewellery and home decor and many traditional items handmade by San communities in the South African Kalahari.
 The museum also has a small cafe.

 NEED TO KNOW

-Ticketing: All museum tickets must be bought in advance online, you can buy your tickets here.
+Ticketing: Museum tickets can be bought online and are also available on site, you can buy your tickets here.
 If you are looking for specialist knowledge and an in-depth talk-through the rock artworks in particular, consider booking online for a guided museum tour.

 Location: Origins Centre is located inside the Wits University campus.
 The entrance to the museum is immediately on your left as you enter the gates on Yale Road in Braamfontein.
 Tell the guards at the gate that you are going to the Origins Centre and they will direct you to the museum parking places.